nermalcat69/nermal-ide/README.md

 macOS builds aren't notarized yet, so Gatekeeper will refuse to open `Nermal.app` the first time.
 Clear the quarantine flag once after installing:

+Try opening the app and it may prompt you that this application has some issue.

+You can go to settings and then privacy and allow open anyway for this application.

+or you can do this in your terminal if the solution above doesn't work

 ```sh
 xattr -dr com.apple.quarantine /Applications/Nermal.app
 ```

 ## Documentation